Peer Review Policy

 - Do the title and abstract cover key aspects of the work, would it spark interest to the right audience?

 - Is the Introduction easy to follow for most readers of this particular journal?
-Does it cite the appropriate manuscripts?
+Does it cite the latest (most of the references must be from the last 4 years) references in the subject?
 Does it provide a hypothesis or aim of the study?

 - Does the Methods section provide enough details for the general reader to repeat the experiments?